Swo59/Click-Tool/README.md

 # Click-Tool
-To keep the messaging apps from showing you're absent (such as Teams), this small code clicks on the left corner of the screen while you're gone ;)
-P.S : you need to download the pyautgui package
+This small code clicks on the left corner of the screen while you're gone to keep your screen from going on sleep mode P.S : you need to download the pyautgui package